Last Updated 2019-08-06

 ( On May 9th 2019, the penalties for the products in 9903.88.03 and 9903.88.04 were raised to 25% from 10% )

-Subsequently, the US has also published 5 groups of products that are listed in the “first tranche” under 9903.88.01 that are exempted from the additional duty.
-The related FR Alerts for those 5 exemption lists are linked below:
+Subsequently, the US has also published 6 groups of products that are listed in the “first tranche” under 9903.88.01 that are exempted from the additional duty.
+The related FR Alerts for those 6 exemption lists are linked below.
+Each set of exemptions is associated with a new code in Chapter 99.

 When the penalty was raised to 25% from 10%, a special exemption was created for goods entered for consumption, or withdrawn from warehouse for consumption, on or after 12:01 a.m. eastern standard time on May 10, 2019, and before June 1, 2019, and exported to the United States before May 10, 2019.
 For these goods the code 9903.88.09 can be used to keep the penalty at the original 10%.

-All of the above information on the exemptions can also be validated or seen in the US Tariff in Chapter 99.
-See the link below:
+The above information on the exemptions can also be validated or seen in the US Tariff in Chapter 99.
+See the link below: ( As of Aug 7th, this PDF was not updated for the latest exemption and note )

 The following links will open Excel spreadsheets detailing the affected HTS Codes that are exempt from the penalty duty rates: